Management API

 domain_set,ip_set,geosite,geoip, oradguard_ruleprovider after downloading new rule files. - Avoiding the blast radius of an application-wide

-POST /reload.
+POST /api/reload.

-- If the change also updates
+- When the change also updates

-config.yaml, provider topology, the plugin list, or other non-provider structures, you still needPOST /reload.
+config.yaml, provider topology, the plugin list, or other non-provider structures,POST /api/reloadis still required.

-GET /plugins/<cache_tag>/dump
+GET /api/plugins/<cache_tag>/dump

 Exports a cache dump.

-POST /plugins/<cache_tag>/load_dump
+POST /api/plugins/<cache_tag>/load_dump

 Imports a cache dump.